-- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Mark Dennis in conformance with the Wisconsin Open Meeting Law. - 2.
-A sign-in sheet was distributed.
+- 1. The meeting was called to order at 10:00 a.m. by Owen Smith, in conformity with the Wisconsin Open Meeting Law. - 2.
+The sign-in sheet was distributed.
 A quorum was not present. - 3.
 The committee reviewed the current roster.
+GerryFerreria has been replaced by Taylor Nelson.
+Allen Utech retired; Associated Builders & Contractors will nominate a replacement.